Mason-Dino/Disecon/README.md

 wallet.sub()
 ```

-If you want to subract money from someones bank you could follow the example bellow.
+If you want to subtract money from someones bank you could follow the example bellow.

 ```python
 from Disecon import *